-The SCSD provides computers and network capabilities to students for the purpose of enhancing instruction through technological resources.
-Students may be granted access to the District's electronic communication system that includes access to the internet.-A student's activities while using this system district devices and/or network resources must be in support of education and research and be consistent with the educational objectives of the SCSD.
-This access is a privilege, not a right, and inappropriate use will result in the cancellation of this privilege by the Information Technology (IT)

-Department and/or disciplinary action by school officials.-Students are responsible for good behavior on school computer networks just as they are in a classroom or school hallway.
-The District may suspend or revoke a student's access to the District system upon violation of District policy and/or procedures, including the SCSD Student Conduct and Discipline Code.
-The SCSD provides filtering software in an attempt to restrict access to inappropriate materials on the internet.
-However, users must recognize that filtering cannot block access to everything that might not be of educational value.
-Be reminded that network Devices and network storage areas will be treated like school lockers.
+A student's activities while using District devices and/or network resources must be in support of education and research and be consistent with the educational objectives of the SCSD.
+Students are responsible for good behavior on school computer networks just as they are in a classroom or school hallway.
+Devices and network storage areas will be treated like school lockers.
 School and IT authorities have the right to review and monitor all District devices and/or information stored on the network.